rajeshsharma98/Tkinter/README.md

 ## CALCULATOR:

-Calculator made by tkinter module of python for all the arithmetic and scientific operations of number .
+Calculator made using tkinter module of python for all the arithmetic and scientific operations.

 ![Calculator](https://github.com/rajesh1998/Tkinter/blob/master/assets/calculator%201.png)